alexanderluna/alexanderluna.github.io/_posts/javascript/2020-08-05-react-design-patterns.md

 const logAdd = log(add);
 ```

-This concept allows us to build HOC in react.
+This concept allows us to build HoC in react.
 Another key aspect of functional
 programming is purity or pure functions which are functions that have no side
 effect.
 Impure functions return different results because they modify variables
 outside their scope.

 Yet another feature is immutability.
 If we have to change a variable, rather
-than modify the original variable we cerate a new one and return it.
+than modify the original variable we create a new one and return it.

 Finally, a popoular technique in FP is currying which consists in converting a
 function with multiple arguments into a function that takes one argument at the